If you or someone you know wishes to volunteer for the event, please contact J.T. Lindholm at firstname.lastname@example.org

 A 10 year old is simply showing us all how to live a full and giving life.
 She donated her hair and raisied money for cancer research and treatment.
 Half of her earnings went to the Canadian Cancer Society; meanwhile, she donated the other half of her earnings to the little a triathlon.
 Her words and her efforts will leave you speechless.

 There will be prizes (57 total) for the finishers winning the categories below.
-The top three males and females and the first place finishers in the team and age group categories below will receive medals that really are more pieces of functional art then just a medal.
-They are designed and created by master potters Jacob Bera and Tony Perelli and can also be used as a wall hanging, a coaster or a trivet.
-They are truly conversation pieces.
+The top three males, females and teams as well as first place in the age group categories below will receive prizes or medals.
+Our awards range from gifts from our sponsors to pieces of functional art.
+Our medals are designed and created by master potters Jacob Bera and Tony Perelli and are truly conversation pieces.

 Top Three Overall Male and Female

 Top males and females in each age group